simononen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## More directories
 - Create a script that creates a directory called ```my_dir``` with permissions 751 in the working directory.

+## Owner and group
+- Script file that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+## Symbolic links
+-  script that changes the owner and the group owner of _hello to vincent and staff respectively.
+-  The file _hello is in the working directory
+-  The file _hello is a symbolic link

+## If only
+- Script file that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+- The file hello will be in the working directory

+## Star Wars
+-  Script file that will play the StarWars IV episode in the terminal.